Medically reviewed by Kristin Hall, FNP

 Other antidepressants include bupropion (Wellbutrin® SR), esketamine (Spravato®) and trazodone (Desyrel).

 Although all antidepressants can cause side effects, some antidepressants carry a higher risk of causing certain side effects than others.
+You can see an in depth comparison between two commonly prescribed antidepressants in our blog: Wellbutrin vs Zoloft: Differences & Similarities.

 For example, certain side effects are more common with older medications such as MAOIs than with newer-generation antidepressants.